(a) The articles of incorporation must set forth:

 (1) A corporate name for the corporation that satisfies the requirements of section four hundred one, article four of this chapter;

-(3) The street address of the corporation's initial registered office, if any, and the name of its initial registered agent at that office, if any;
+(4) The mailing address of the corporation's initial registered office, if any, and the name of its initial registered agent at that office, if any;